vmware-tanzu/application-accelerator-samples/streaming-app-template/README.md

 ## Project Layout

-The generated application will have the following layout; function classes will be generated based on selected applications roles:
+The generated application will have the following layout; function classes will be generated based on the selected application role:

 ```
 pom.xml